Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 The SPY put strategy works, but it may not be optimal.
 The same Jensen-Kelly logic applies wherever there is reliable asymmetry between calm and crisis:

-Credit: Investment-grade bonds earn spread, but credit events cluster.
-CDS protection pays off exponentially when spreads blow out (IG: 50→250bps, HY: 300→2000bps in 2008).
-The barbell here is: earn IG spread, buy HY CDS protection.
+- Credit: IG bonds earn spread, but credit events cluster.
+CDS protection is convex: IG CDX spreads moved from roughly 50bps to the mid-200s in 2008, while HY CDX moved from the low hundreds toward the 1,500–1,600bps region.
+The barbell is earn IG spread, buy HY CDS protection.

 The Universa insight is to scan across these markets for wherever tail convexity is cheapest right now.
-Sometimes that’s equity vol (2007), sometimes credit (2006), sometimes rates (2019).
+Sometimes that is equity vol, sometimes credit, sometimes rates.
+The previous article develops each market in more detail, with specific trade structures, counterexamples, and implementation notes.

 #XI.
 How This Fits the Series